University of Portland: Shiley School of Engineering

 and in 1969 was the oldest fully accredited two-year college in the U.S. Pacific Northwest.
 Multnomah College was noted for its engineering program and as a result of the merger UP renamed its school the Multnomah School of Engineering.
 University of Portland's School of Engineering is a perennially top-40 school among the nation's bachelor's and master's degrees-granting institutions, according to U.S. News & World Report.
 In 2012, it ranked 35th.

 In 2007 the University of Portland was given a $12 million gift (the largest in UP's history at that time) toward the School of Engineering by Donald and Darlene Shiley of San Diego.
 Donald Shiley arrived at UP the year the school of engineering was founded.
 Graduating in 1951 with a bachelor's degree in general engineering, he would later invent a heart valve and various medical devices that have been credited with saving thousands of lives.
 Shiley Hall is now the largest building on the UP campus and has won several awards for sustainable design and construction.
 The Shileys later gave an additional $8 million gift to the engineering school, which was then renamed the Donald P. Shiley School of Engineering.

 The school offers accredited Bachelor of Science degrees in mechanical, civil, and electrical engineering, as well as a Bachelor of Science in computer science.
-A Master of Engineering degree, in collaboration with the Pamplin School of Business Administration, is offered at the graduate level.
+A Master of Engineering degree, in collaboration with the School of Business Administration, is offered at the graduate level.